-Although MCPS does not budget funds for the G SHARP Suspension program, some of our most at-risk students benefit from them.
-The G-SHARP program, which is funded by the Montgomery County Council and City of Gaithersburg, is provided through a contract with the Youth Suspension Opportunities, Incorporated.
-Students in Grades 8 through 12 who have been suspended from Gaithersburg High School, Watkins Mill High School, Forest Oak Middle
+Although MCPS does not budget funds for the SHARP Suspension programs, some of our most at-risk students benefit from them.
+The SHARP Suspension Programs are community-school partnerships that through contractual arrangements with Liberty Grove Methodist Church (B-SHARP) offer support to suspended students by assisting students with remedial academic needs.
+Funded by the Montgomery County Council, the B-SHARP program is offered to students who attend the Montgomery Blair, James Hubert Blake, Paint Branch, and Springbrook high schools or the Benjamin Banneker, Briggs Chaney, and White Oak middle schools.
+The G-SHARP program, which is funded by the Montgomery County Council and City of Gaithersburg, is provided through a contract with the Youth Suspension Opportunities, Incorporated for students who attend Gaithersburg High School or Forest Oak and Gaithersburg middle schools.